24 HRS Emergency Dentist

 You may encounter problems with your teeth and mouth.
 The information below will help you determine the action you should take.
 Some dental problems are emergencies, requiring immediate attention, others are less urgent.
 All of these situations require that you see your dentist soon, if not immediately.

-“Clínica PRIVÉ’s 24-Hour Emergency Dental Service is also available on Saturdays, Sundays and public holidays.“
+“Clínica PRIVÉ’s 24-Hour Emergency Dental Service is temporarily unavailable.“

 Accidents, dental injuries, and tooth damage can happen at any time, day or night, and they often demand immediate attention.
 In cases such as these, an emergency dentist who offers after-hours services can provide the care you need.
 You should also know how to take care of your dental discomfort at home until the dentist is able to see you.
 Doing so is likely to improve the outcome from your emergency dental treatment and also decrease the chances of complications down the road.